pen-pi/hid-keyboard-emulator/README.md

 This scrupt mus be run as `root`.

 # Note
-   - No kernel module of the form `g_*` can be loaded before this script is ran
+   - Kernel modules of the form `g_*` must be unloaded before this script is ran
    - If necesary unload them, run the script and then reload them